401-advanced-javascript-AhmadK/data-structures-and-algorithms/README.md

  ### Linked List insertions
  basic JS functionality is used in a class model, to insert node to the linked list at the end or after or before a specific node.

+ ### Linked List CountBack
+ this challenge focuses on looping through the linked-list in a reverse manner, and return the values in the linked list.